ortus-docs/wirebox-docs/configuring-wirebox/implicit-configuration-settings.md

 ];
 ```

+{% hint style="danger" %}
-> **Caution** Please note that order of declaration is the same as order of execution, so it really matters, just like ColdBox Interceptors.
+**Caution** Please note that order of declaration is the same as order of execution, so it really matters, just like ColdBox Interceptors.
 Please note that if you are using WireBox within a ColdBox application, you can also register listeners as interceptors in your ColdBox configuration file.
+{% endhint %}